allenakinkunle/allenakinkunle.github.io/_posts/2020-11-07-bias-variance-decomposition.md

 ![Bias-Var](/img/bias-var-sum.png)

-We see from the table above that the mean squared error (MSE) is a sum of the squared bias and the variance, as shown in equation (16).
+We see from the table above that the mean squared error (MSE) is a sum of the squared bias and the variance, as shown in equation <a class="link" id="16">(16)</a>.
 The irreducible part of the decomposition is not added to our sum because we cannot estimate it from data.

 The code for this simulation can be found [here](https://colab.research.google.com/drive/1PtUgJGl439xqGvCStOy86p3Q25YlaJHG?usp=sharing){:target="_blank"}.